Pathfinder - The Sorcerer Handbook

 Eldritch Heritage: It's unlikely that you will

-see a lot of benefit from additional low-level Sorcerer abilities.
+see a lot of benefit from most low-level Sorcerer abilities, but there are a

 Improved Eldritch Heritage: The better

-Bloodline powers offer better options, but three feats is a lot for
+Bloodline powers offer better options, but not all options are equally

 - Greater Eldritch Heritage: The best Bloodline powers are often very tempting, but by this level you can often replace them with spells.

 - Improved Familiar: If you take a familiar, Improved Familiar can get you some interesting options.
-For help with familairs, see my Practical Guide to Familiars.
+For help with familiars, see my Practical Guide to Familiars.

 - Improved Initiative: Go first, and get control of the combat early.